twse/random-stuff/Third-Party Notices.md

 Object Desktop Copyright © 2018 Stardock Entertainment

+## For use of Oodle
 Uses Oodle.
 Copyright © 2008-2018 by RAD Game Tools, Inc.

 PM Designer Copyright © 1993-1994 VacNat Software Co.
 All rights reserved.

 This product contains copyrighted material owned and/or distributed under authority by QUAZAL Technologies, Inc. Copyright 1998-2011, QUAZAL Technologies Inc. All Rights Reserved.

+## For use of QwikSwitch
-QwikSwitch Copyright © 1992-1993 C TechWare Ltd.<br />
+Copyright © 1992-1993 C TechWare Ltd.<br />
 Written by Claude Biron

+## For use of Relish
-Relish Copyright © 1990-2004 Sundial Systems Corporation.
+Copyright © 1990-2004 Sundial Systems Corporation.
 All rights reserved.

 This software product includes Autodesk® Scaleform® software, © 2018 Autodesk, Inc. All rights reserved.